jrandj/aws-security-specialty/README.md

     ```
 A CMK was used in the encryption operation.
 Then in another stage, the encrypted file needs to be decrypted with `aws kms decrypt`.
 What is true regarding the decryption command?
     * The key information does not need to be added to the command (assuming it was encrypted under a symmetric KMS key).

+1. In your organisation, the security team requires that the key material of CMKs should be generated and maintained in your own infrastructure.
+Therefore you have created key material in local servers and got it imported.
+Then the CMKs are used for encryption/decryption with various AWS services.
+Which configurations or operations can you perform on these CMKs?
+    * Key rotation is not an option for CMKs with imported key material.
+The key material also cannot be exported outside of KMS, and a different key material cannot be imported into the same CMK.
+Key deletion can be done after a waiting period of 7 to 30 days, and key material can be manually deleted.

+1. You are working in a financial company as a DevOps engineer.
+Your organisation is CMK in KMS for several AWS services.
+For the CMK, the key material was imported as the key material needs to be maintained on-premises instead of AWS.
+According to the company rule, the key material must be rotated every year.
+How should you rotate the CMK?
+    * There is no automatic rotation of key material and you cannot reimport different key material.
+You also should not delete the old CMK and create a new one, as KMS needs to decrypt data that the original CMK encrypted or it would be lost.
+You can create a new CMK with new key material and then change the key alias using the AWS CLI.

+1. You have a Jenkins server deployed in EC2.
+One Jenkins pipeline is used to build artifacts.
+It needs to fetch some source files from an S3 bucket which is encrypted with a CUMK in KMS.
+The pipeline was working fine.
+However, it suddenly stopped working early this week.
+You have found that the Jenkins task failed to decrypt the S3 data using the CMK.
+What may be the cause of the failure?
+    * It is likely that the key policy of the CMK was recently modified with a deny for the IAM role that the Jenkins EC2 instance is using.

+1. As a DevOps engineer, you are helping the team to build up AWS services for a new project.
+Applications are deployed in two EC2 instances EC2A and EC2B.
+Both instances need to encrypt dozens of files using a CMK in KMS.
+The CMK has a key policy allowing both roles to access the key.
+EC2RoleB is the role used by EC2B and has an explicit deny.
+Which instances can use the CMK?
+    * EC2A can use the CMK for encryption, EC2B cannot.